PinkCheetah1/C-Datatypes-Tutorial/2-sets.md

 ```

 The set would order the values in the following way: `_, 1, 2, 3, _, _, 6, 7`
 Notice how, unlike the list, the items are put in numerical order and there are three gaps.
-The numbers are each put in their corrosponding index (number 1 is in index 1, etc.).
+The numbers are each put in their corresponding index (number 1 is in index 1, etc.).
 This is how a set stores data.
 The downside to this is that data doesn't stay in the order we add it like it does with a normal list.

 ### 2. Every value is unique